 Fascism is a far-right, authoritarian, ultranationalist ideology prominent in early 20th-century Europe.
-It features a dictatorial leader and centralized autocracy, emphasizing militarism and suppression of opposition.
-Fascism prioritizes the nation's or race's perceived interests over individual rights, imposing strict societal and economic control.
-Positioned on the far right, it opposes communism, democracy, liberalism, pluralism, and socialism, advocating for a hierarchical social structure.
+It features a dictatorial leader, centralized control, militarism, and suppression of opposition.
+Fascism emphasizes national or racial interests above individual rights, advocating for strict societal and economic control.
+It opposes ideologies like communism, democracy, and liberalism, positioning itself on the far right of the political spectrum.
+Key characteristics include a belief in a natural social hierarchy and the regimentation of society.

-In 1908, Filippo Tommaso Marinetti founded the Manifesto of Futurism, championing modernism, action, and political violence as necessary elements of politics, while denouncing liberalism and parliamentary politics.
+In 1908, Filippo Tommaso Marinetti wrote the Manifesto of Futurism, championing modernism, action, and political violence as necessary elements of politics while denouncing liberalism and parliamentary politics.

-In 1908, Mussolini wrote a short essay called "Philosophy of Strength" based on his Nietzschean influence, in which Mussolini openly spoke fondly of the ramifications of an impending war in Europe in challenging both religion and nihilism.
+In 1908, Mussolini wrote a short essay called "Philosophy of Strength" based on his Nietzschean influence.

-In 1910, Georges Sorel announced his abandonment of socialist literature.
+By 1910, Georges Sorel announced his abandonment of socialist literature, having initially been a revisionist of Marxism.

-In August 1914, at the outbreak of World War I, the Italian political left became severely split over its position on the war.
+At the outbreak of World War I in August 1914, the Italian political left became severely split over its position on the war.

 In October 1914, Angelo Oliviero Olivetti formed a pro-interventionist fascio called the Revolutionary Fasces of International Action.